jastipraneetkiran/mongodb/module1.md

 No username and password.

 was asked because MongoDB was installed on the same computer where this MongoDB Shell is located.

 ![](images/s5.png)

 And here I can use for example "db.version()" command.
 And this command will show version of the server.

 And it is Version 4.0.6.
-OK let's move on